Get your personalised Whole of Life Insurance quote.

 Over 50s Guaranteed Acceptance Cover:

-Whole of Life Pure Protection:
+Whole of Life:

 This lifelong coverage involves a review of your medical history during the application process, making it suitable for individuals in good health.

-November 1, 2023Yes, you can.
+Yes, you can.
 A joint life insurance policy covers two individuals and provides a single payout after the first person’s passing, leaving the surviving individual uninsured.
 While joint policies may have lower premiums than two separate single policies, it’s essential to evaluate whether separate life insurance policies might better suit your specific circumstances.

 While it’s possible to find whole of life insurance even with pre-existing medical conditions, it may result in higher premiums, with fewer providers willing to extend coverage.
 If you are over 50 and have health concerns, over 50s life cover guarantees acceptance, regardless of your health status.
 However, there’s typically a 12 to 24-month waiting period before you can make a claim, during which the provider will refund your premiums if you pass away.
 Always be forthright about your health and lifestyle when applying for life insurance to avoid policy cancellation should important health information be discovered later.